T32 Training Program

 - Provide training in the ethical and socially responsible conduct of obesity and CVD research across the lifespan including with vulnerable populations (e.g., children, mental health populations).

-This training program is strategically poised to launch the next generation of scientists to design, implement, and evaluate multilevel, cutting-edge solutions to the prevention and treatment obesity and CVD.
+This training program is strategically poised to launch the next generation of scientists to design, implement, and evaluate multilevel, cutting-edge solutions to the prevention and treatment of weight and eating disorders and CVD.

 Program expectations and routine evaluation by the program director and co-director, Internal Advisory and Selection Committee, collaborative mentorship teams, and External Advisory Committee ensures that trainees successfully achieve short- and long-term outcomes of productivity (e.g., data collection, manuscript publication, and conference presentation) and attainment of academic positions and independent grant funding.
 The Diversity Advisory Committee helps program leadership recruit and retain trainees from diverse backgrounds.